 - All activities and events which require the scheduling of campus facilities shall be initiated through Student Life and Leadership Development.

-- All events must be scheduled through Orgsync by clicking on the Events tab, then the Create an Event button.
+- All events must be scheduled through Titan Communities.
 The Event Planning Checklist should be used to ensure all requirements are satisfied in advance.
-The checklist can be found on Orgsync under the Forms tab.
 Event requests will be sent to the Student Leadership Program Director.

 Fund-Raising Projects and Activities